 If any provision of this Policy is punitive, damaging or non-enforceable, such provision shall not apply to the extent to which it is null and void or inexcusable, provided that this does not affect the validity of the remaining provisions of this Policy.

 BDV reserves the right to amend or update this Policy at any time and without prior notice.
 Please check from time to time any changes or updates to our policies that will be posted here with updated effective date on the first page of the Policy if any changes or updates are made.

-If you have any questions or comments regarding this Policy or our website, you can contact us through our online form available at www.bdvlegal.com/kontakt/, by e-mail email@example.com, or by phone +385 1 5626 001.
+If you have any questions or comments regarding this Policy, you can contact us through our online form available at www.bdvlegal.com/contact/, by e-mail email@example.com, or by phone +385 1 5626 001.

 Your BDV team